microsoft/surface-duo-app-samples/PhotoEditor/README.md

+---
+page_type: sample
+title: Surface Duo - PhotoEditor
+name: Surface Duo - PhotoEditor
+languages:
+- java
+products: m365
+description: "Learn how to use Kotlin to implement the Companion Pane dual-screen pattern and drag/drop features in an app for the Surface Duo."
+keywords: dual-screen, surface duo, kotlin
+urlFragment: PhotoEditor
+---

 # Photo Editor

 This Kotlin application implements a simple photo editor that lets users select, edit, and save images.
 Screenshots of the application and its behavior are available [here](screenshots/).